Loren Lester: Film and television

 He also played one of the hall monitors, Fritz Hansel, in Rock 'n' Roll High School.

-From 1992 to 1999, Lester voiced Dick Grayson / Robin / Nightwing in the DC Animated Universe, appearing primarily in Batman: The Animated Series and it's revamped follow-up The New Batman Adventures.
-He later reprised the role in the 2017 direct-to-video, Batman and Harley Quinn.

-Lester has appeared in over 200 episodes of series including Parenthood, Bones, NCIS, Ringer, Good Luck Charlie, Curb Your Enthusiasm, Awake, The Closer, Desperate Housewives, Cold Case, Criminal Minds, Castle, Two and a Half Men, and many others.

 He recurred on all three seasons of the HBO hit comedy series Hung, and had recurring roles on Victorious (Nickelodeon), Gilmore Girls, General Hospital, The Bold and the Beautiful and The Young and the Restless.

 Lester also appeared in the Star Trek: Deep Space Nine episode "The Quickening".
-He was the Irate passenger in Red Eye.
 In 2008, Lester played the role of an ER doctor on Heroes in the episode "The Second Coming".

+He has appeared in over 100 radio and television commercials.

+Animation

+He is best known as the voice of DC Comics superhero Dick Grayson/Robin/Nightwing in the DC Animated Universe and Barbeque on G.I.
+Joe: A Real American Hero.

+He later reprised the role of Nightwing in the 2017 direct-to-video, Batman and Harley Quinn.

+Lester also voiced the superheroes Hal Jordan / Green Lantern in Batman: The Brave and the Bold and Iron Fist in Ultimate Marvel vs. Capcom 3 and The Avengers: Earth's Mightiest Heroes from Marvel Comics.

 His voice has been heard in numerous critically acclaimed audio books and in popular interactive games such as Halo 4 and Batman: Arkham Knight.
-He provides the voice of Kirk Langstrom and his counterpart Man Bat for Batman: Arkham Knight.
+He provides the voice of Kirk Langstrom / Man-Bat in Batman: Arkham Knight.

-Lester also voiced Hal Jordan / Green Lantern in "The Eyes of Despero" episode of Batman: Brave and the Bold, also from DC Comics.
-And then the voice of Iron Fist in Ultimate Marvel vs. Capcom 3 and The Avengers: Earth's Mightiest Heroes from Marvel Comics.